 The American Women Quarters Program is a four-year program that celebrates the accomplishments and contributions made by women to the development and history of our country.
 Beginning in 2022, and continuing through 2025, the U.S. Mint will issue up to five new reverse designs each year.
-The obverse of each coin will maintain a likeness of George Washington, but be different from the design used during the previous quarter program.
-The American Women Quarters Program is authorized by the Circulating Collectible Coin Redesign Act of 2020 (Public Law 116-330).
+The obverse of each coin will maintain a likeness of George Washington, but is different from the design used during the previous quarter program.

 The American Women Quarters may feature contributions from a variety of fields, including, but not limited to, suffrage, civil rights, abolition, government, humanities, science, space, and the arts.
 The women honored will be from ethnically, racially, and geographically diverse backgrounds.
 The Public Law requires that no living person be featured in the coin designs.